Antony (Tony) Carter, Chairman

 In 1994 Mr Carter was appointed General Manager and Chief Executive designate of Foodstuffs (South Island) Limited.
 In 1995 he was appointed Chief Executive of Foodstuffs (South Island) Limited and in 2001, was appointed Managing Director of Foodstuffs (Auckland) Limited and Managing Director of Foodstuffs (New Zealand) Limited until he retired in December 2010.
 The Foodstuffs Group is New Zealand’s largest retail organisation.

-Ms Dawson is a director of AIG Insurance New Zealand Limited, Beca Group Limited, Goodman Fielder Limited, Meridian Energy Limited and Westpac New Zealand Limited.
+Ms Dawson is Chairman of Westpac New Zealand and a director of AIG Insurance New Zealand Limited, Beca Group Limited, and Meridian Energy Limited.
 Ms Dawson is a member of the University of Auckland Council, the Capital Investment Committee of the National Health Board and a Trustee of the National Maritime Museum.

 Ms Dawson was a partner of KPMG for 30 years, specialising in audit and risk advisory, and the Chair and Chief Executive of KPMG New Zealand from 2006 until 2011.